The existence of a transverse universal knot: Braids in as parts of the preimage of some branching set

 To get the other component, we have to look at the lift of $\beta_i$ on $\overline{\alpha}_i$.
 Recall that $\overline{\alpha}_i$ has ends $ v^m_{m-1}(i)$ and $v^m_{m-1}(i+1)$.
 This means that we need to compute the lift of $\beta_i$ at $v^{m}_{m-1}$.
 After computing the lift, we found that it is a loop, which concludes the proof of part 2.

 Now for part 3 of \ref{prop:gamma_i-properties}, observe that the sequence of colors of $\beta_i$ only travels from $v^m_{m-1}$ to $v^m_{m}$ and back to $v^m_{m-1}$.
 This means that the arc $\beta_i$ wraps around $v^m_{m}(1)$ and $v^m_{m}(6)$, which are points that do not belong to $Q$.
-Implying that $\beta_i$ bounds a disk in $D^2-Q$, so it is isotopic to the point.
-This finally implies that the lift of $\gamma_i$ is also isotopic to $\overline{\alpha}_i$ relative to the boundary as part 3 stated.
+Implying that $\beta_i$ bounds a disk in $D^2-Q$, so it is isotopic to its base point.
+This finally implies that the lift of $\gamma_i$ is also isotopic to $\overline{\alpha}_i$ relative to the boundary as stated in part 3.